italia/spid-django/README.md

 ````

 Run the example project
  - Your example saml2 configuration is in `spid_config/spid_settings.py`.
-See djangosaml2 or pysaml2 official docs for acknowledgements
+See djangosaml2 or pysaml2 official docs for clarifications
  - create demo database `./manage.py migrate`
  - run `./manage.py runserver 0.0.0.0:8000`
  - run spit-testenv2 and spid-saml-check (docker is suggested)
  - open 'http://localhost:8000'

 Setup
 ------------